 Making the decision to declare bankruptcy is a challenging process—especially when it can jeopardize the ownership of your property.
-If you are thinking about declaring bankruptcy but you are worried about what might happen to your home, there are various options that can help you keep your house.
+If you are thinking about declaring bankruptcy but worry about what might happen to your home, there are various ways to help you keep your house.

-There are two different types of bankruptcies you can file for, such as Chapter 7 and Chapter 13.
-With chapter 7, you ask the bankruptcy court to discharge most of the debt you owe.
-Chapter 13 bankruptcy is available to individuals with debts under an established maximum value that is able to repay over time.
-While Chapter 7 discharges qualifying debt altogether, Chapter 13 simply allows individuals a longer period of time to make payments in smaller amounts.
+There are two different types of bankruptcies you can file for: Chapter 7 and Chapter 13.
+Chapter 7 allows you to ask the bankruptcy court to discharge most of the debt you owe.
+Chapter 13 bankruptcy is available to individuals with debts under the maximum value who are able to repay over time.
+It consolidates all debts into a single amount and allows debtors to pay installments over three or five years, earning it the nickname "the wage-earner's bankruptcy."
+While Chapter 7 discharges qualifying debt altogether, Chapter 13 allows individuals a longer period of time to make payments toward a consolidated debt in smaller amounts.

 - You have the ability to make your house payments